jklntnx/nb.notes/pass_password_manager.md

 ## create a personal access token (PAT) on github for the account
 go to github.com as the user above
- - click on the user ion top right and select "Settings"
+ - click on the user icon top right and select "Settings"
  - in the left menu, click "Developer Settings"
  - click on "Generate new token" button
  - add a note detailing the purpose (eg "USER github personal access token")